 Your statements are available at any time in miAccount.
 You will also be mailed a statement periodically.

-Each January, ORS will send you a federal form 1099-R. This pension income statement reports the payments made to you during the previous year and any taxes withheld.
+Each January, ORS will send you a federal Form 1099-R. This pension income statement reports the payments made to you during the previous year and any taxes withheld.
 You will need it to file your income tax return.
-Your 1099-R.can also be obtained using miAccount.
+Your 1099-R can also be obtained using miAccount.

 Pension increases happen in October

-Go to Postretirement Increases for details.
+Go to Post-Retirement Increases for details.

 We will forward your insurance enrollment information to your chosen health, dental, and vision carriers after all proofs are on file.
 You should receive insurance identification cards and materials a few weeks after your pension begins.
-If you require health services before your cards arrive, save your itemized receipts for submission afterwards, or if necessary, have the provider verify your coverage with ORS.
+If you require health services before your cards arrive, save your itemized receipts for submission afterward, or if necessary, have the provider verify your coverage with ORS.

 Your deferred compensation

-Once you're retired, there is no active link between your state police human resource data and Voya.
+Once you're retired, there is no active link between your state police human resources data and Voya.
 Therefore, if you update your address, phone, email, or dependent data with ORS, you will also need to contact Voya to report changes that affect your deferred compensation accounts.

 If you disagree with a decision.

 If you disagree with a determination made by ORS concerning your retirement benefits, you may request a review by writing to ORS stating the basis for your disagreement and providing all information which you believe supports your position.
-Your request will be thoroughly reviewed and you will be notified in writing of the outcome.
+Your request will be thoroughly reviewed, and you will be notified in writing of the outcome.